 In Good Food: Better Sex, I take common sexual problems and address them using the Five Elements and food.
 By making informed choices about the food you choose, it’s possible to change conditions such as erectile dysfunction, hot flushes of menopause, premature ejaculation, vaginal dryness and infertility.

 But why just Better Sex?
 Why not Good Food: Great Sex, Fantastic Sex, or Out of This World Sex.
 It’s Better Sex because it’s a journey.
 There’s no final destination, no state of perfection, health and wellbeing.
 Our relationship with our body, our mind, the world and everything on it doesn’t arrive to an ideal state and just stay there, it constantly changes.
 Our emotions. our sexual energy and health fluctuate just like the Yin Yang on which Traditional Chinese Medicine is based.
 Sometimes we are active, creative and dynamic Yang and other times we are soft, receptive and quiet Yin.
-If you want to make changes, look at where you are at, decide what you want and make the decisions as to what to eat to get there.
-Making conscious informed choices about your everyday food is a great, exciting place to begin the journey to more juicy, passionate, heart opening love in your life.
+If you want to make changes, look at where you are, decide what you want and make the decisions as to what to eat to get there.
+Making conscious informed choices about your everyday food is a great, exciting place to begin the journey to a more juicy, passionate, heart-opening love in your life.

 Sometimes the hurts we suffer in life can harden our hearts, but we always have a choice to soften and heal.
 I have found choosing supportive foods to be an empowering process that has helped my healing from destructive relationships and negative sexual experiences to a life full of love.
 In my life, perhaps like you, I have experienced heartbreak, panic attacks, sexual abuse, low libido, ice cream addiction, hormonal spins and hot flushes of peri-menopause but I am alive and very well without medication or trips to the doctor.